Please email firstname.lastname@example.org if you are interested to be wait-listed for a presenter slot in the program.

 Proposals for the following types of presentations are invited:

 All proposals are to be submitted via downloading the Call For Presentations Template and emailing to email@example.com.
 Please carefully read through the following guidelines and online outline, and prepare content prior to submitting.
-Call for Presentations closes on 29 January 2018.
+The second call for Presentations closes on 31 March 2018.

 Presenters are required to indicate the proposed type of presentation, topic area, and sector for which it has most relevance.
 For successful proposals, this information will be provided in the conference program with the relevant term, for example, ‘Indigenous education – secondary’; ‘Refugee issues - General/all levels.’
 Also required is a short biography of each presenter (up to 100 words) and an abstract.